Blackstone Labs has had an interesting few months recently to say the least, but the the beast is back!

-Just a week ago, the industry got quite the scare as Blackstone Labs announced that the DMAA version of their hard-hitting, high powered pre workout Dust Extreme was discontinued.
+First, they discontinued their previous DMAA version of their hard-hitting, high powered pre workout Dust Extreme due to a raid from the Feds.
 BSL fans were left scrambling to figure out what could possibly replace their beloved pre workout, while conspiracy theories flew around YouTube, including one of our own.

-We’ve got all the details on the new formula below, but first, take a moment to check the best deal on the new non-DMAA version of Dust Extreme through our stores:
+We’ve got all the details on the “new” DMAA formula below, but first, take a moment to check the best deal on Dust Extreme through our stores:

 Dust Extreme - Best Deals and Price Drop Notifications